Omni-guides/Tuxborn/README-New.md

 # FAQ

- * It takes ages to load the game! - Yes, especially on handhelds, it can take 10 minutes to fully load.
+ * It takes ages to load the game! - Yes, especially on handhelds, it can take 7-8 minutes to fully load.
 Sadly this is unavoidable with the mount of content and the hardware of most handheld devices.

  * An update has been released, how do I update Tuxborn? - Windows users can see [here](https://github.com/Omni-guides/Tuxborn/blob/main/README.md#updating-the-modlist) for guidance on updating the list, while Steam Deck users can see [here](https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/SyncToDeck/#updating-tuxborn)

   * On Steam Deck, Mod Organizer closes instantly when I press play! - Mod Organizer will crash if you use the touchscreen while in Desktop mode on the Deck.
 We do not know why, but will implement a solution if one is found.

   * How do I disable Stamina drain on Sneak? - This is part of Blade and Blunt.
-You can disable this feature but adding the following line to the Bladeandblunt.ini file contained within the "Tuxborn - Settings" mod entry under the "Patcher Output" section in MO2:
+You can disable this feature by adding the following line to the Bladeandblunt.ini file contained within the "Tuxborn - Settings" mod entry under the "Patcher Output" section in MO2:

     ```bEnableSneakStaminaCost = false```